williamcotton/blockcast/README.md

 We will move this protocol to a Bitcoin sidechain designed specifically for public data as soon as the technology for building sidechains becomes available.

-In the meantime we've created our own centralized public-access data store call [bitstore](https://github.com/blockai/bitstore-client/) that uses Bitcoin PKI for authentication, Bitcoin for payments, and pollutes the Bitcoin blockchain with no other data than a reference URI and a signed hash of the document.
-The multi-transaction Blockcast protocol will still be useful for storing this metadata as it will be more than 40 bytes.
+In the meantime we've been using this protocol while prototyping other protocols that rely on storing metadata in the Bitcoin blockchain.

 Woodsy Owl says "Give a Hoot!
 Don't Pollute!"

 What about an alternative currency like Namecoin?
 ---

-Namecoin doesn't match this specific use-case as documents expire after ~200 days.
+Namecoin doesn't match all specific use-cases as documents expire after ~200 days.

 It also lacks the infrastructure of exchanges, APIs, tools, and software that support Bitcoin.